BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-Another wonderfully-evoked emotion is the sparkling wonder of serendipitously discovering a pristine forest stream on a warm summer day.
+Another such emotion is the sparkling wonder of serendipitously discovering a pristine forest stream on a warm summer day.
 Early in his time in the woods, Sam discovers a stream, fed by a natural spring, near the tree that becomes his home.

 <blockquote>